nlesc-nano/ceiba-cli/docs/add.rst

       }
   ]

+Each job is a JSON object with the parameters to perform the simulation.

 How does it work?
 *****************
-Initially the `add` command will read each job in the JSON jobs file.
+The `add` command will read each job in the JSON jobs file.
 For each job it will generate a unique identifiers.
-Then, the jobs and their identifier are going to be stored a collection named `job_your_collection_name`.
+Then, the jobs and their identifier will be stored a collection named `job_your_collection_name`.